TouchDesigner/TouchEngine-Windows/README.md

 GPU Synchronization
 -------------------

-Usage of texture inputs and outputs must be synchronized between the host and TouchEngine.
-TouchEngine describes this operation as a texture transfer.
+Usage of texture and buffer inputs and outputs must be synchronized between the host and TouchEngine.
+TouchEngine describes this operation as a resource transfer.
 The exact process depends on the graphics API in use - as determined by the TEGraphicsContext associated with the instance.

 #### OpenGL

-There are no texture transfer operations at the host level if you operate only with TEOpenGLTextures, but you must bracket GPU usage of output textures with calls to `TEOpenGLTextureLock()` and `TEOpenGLTextureUnlock()`.
+There are no resource transfer operations at the host level if you operate only with TEOpenGLTextures, but you must bracket GPU usage of output textures with calls to `TEOpenGLTextureLock()` and `TEOpenGLTextureUnlock()`.

 #### Direct3D 11